There are several methods used by researchers for tick surveillance including both active and passive methods.

-The Lyme Disease Surveillance Program (ESU) will post maps to show 1) where Pennsylvanian’s typically encounter the three types of ticks that are most common in the state and 2) where Lyme bacteria infected ticks have been collected.
+The PA Tick Research Lab (ESU) will post maps to show 1) where Pennsylvanian’s typically encounter the three types of ticks that are most common in the state and 2) where Lyme bacteria and other TBD infected ticks have been collected.

 Found a Tick?

-Please place it in a plastic bag and submit it by mail to:
+Please place it in a plastic bag and complete the following steps:

 East Stroudsburg University

 562 Independence Rd

 East Stroudsburg, PA 18301